 The most popular method of taking Chinese medicine herbs is in granule form.
 Granules are easier to prepare and take than the more traditional method of cooking raw herbs.
 The granules dissolve easily with a small amount of boiling water and are swallowed.
 A majority of herbs prescribed at the clinic are in granule form.

 Single herbs are mixed together to create a formula specifically suited for each patient.
 As their condition changes and improves so will the formula to ensure optimal recovery.

-Chinese herbal medicine can be used very effectively for acute disorders such as colds or digestive upsets.
-Usually a high dose will be prescribed for a short period.
+For an acute condition usually a high dose will be prescribed for a short period.
 If the issue is of a chronic nature the herbs will still provide relief quickly but for sustainable results a longer herbal treatment is usually more appropriate.

 Many Chinese herbs are also available in patent pill or capsule form.
 These are usually not as potent as the granules, but can be very convenient in some circumstances, for example during travel.